 Where does IRC get its money?

 IRC is an independent, non-profit organisation.
-Our donor partners include: the Dutch and Australian governments, the European Union, the US Agency for International Development, UNICEF, the World Bank, African Development Bank, Bill & Melinda Gates Foundation.
+In 2017 our donor partners included: the Dutch government, the European Union, the US Agency for International Development, UNICEF, the World Bank, World Health Organization (WHO), Bill & Melinda Gates Foundation, Osprey Foundation and the Conrad N. Hilton Foundation.